Shopify/polaris/.github/CONTRIBUTING.md

 If you decide to fix an issue, please check the comment thread in case somebody is already working on a fix.
 If nobody is working on it, leave a comment stating that you intend to work on it.

-If somebody claims an issue but doesn't follow up for more than two weeks, it's fine to take it over but still leave a comment stating that you intend to work on it.
+If somebody claims an issue but doesn’t follow up for more than two weeks, it’s fine to take it over but still leave a comment stating that you intend to work on it.

 ### Sending a pull request

-We'll review your pull request and either merge it, request changes to it, or close it with an explanation.
-We'll do our best to provide updates and feedback throughout the process.
+We’ll review your pull request and either merge it, request changes to it, or close it with an explanation.
+We’ll do our best to provide updates and feedback throughout the process.

 **Before submitting a pull request**, please:

 1. Fork the repository and create your branch from `master`
 1. Run `yarn` in the repository root
-1. If you've fixed a bug or added code that [should be tested](https://github.com/Shopify/web-foundation/blob/master/Best%20practices/Testing.md), add tests
+1. If you’ve fixed a bug or added code that [should be tested](https://github.com/Shopify/web-foundation/blob/master/Best%20practices/Testing.md), add tests
 1. Ensure the test suite passes with `yarn test` (protip: `yarn test:watch TestName` is helpful in development)
 1. If your pull request contains SVG run `yarn optimize`
 1. Format your code with `yarn format`
 1. Make sure your code lints with `yarn lint`
 1. Run the TypeScript compiler with `yarn ts`
 1. [Tophat 🎩](https://github.com/Shopify/polaris-react/blob/master/documentation/Tophatting.md) your changes locally with `yarn dev`
-1. If you haven't already, complete the CLA
+1. If you haven’t already, complete the CLA

 ### Contributor License Agreement (CLA)